On the special identities of Gelfand--Dorfman algebras: Abstract

 \section{Abstract}

-In this paper, we prove that the class of all special Gelfand--Dorfman algebras (GD-algebras) is closed with respect to homomorphisms and thus forms a variety.
-We also prove that every 2-dimensional GD-algebra is special.
-For the latter, we give a technical method to find all special identities of $\GD$-algebras and compute the degree 6 component of the Gr\"obner basis for the shuffle operad constructed on the symmetric operad governing the class of GD-algebras.
+A Gelfand--Dorfman algebra (GD-algebra) is said to be special if it can be embedded into a differential Poisson algebra.
+In this paper, we prove that the class of all special GD-algebras is closed with respect to homomorphisms and thus forms a variety.
+We describe a technique for finding potentially all special identities of GD-algebras and derive two known special identities of degree 4 in this way.
+By computing the Gr\"obner basis for the corresponding shuffle operad, we show that these two identities imply all special ones up to degree~5.